mghaight/replua.nvim/README.md

 - Provides commands for opening the buffer, evaluating everything, and resetting the Lua environment.
-- The scratch buffer persists for the entire Neovim session; reopen it with `:RepluaOpen` to resume where you left off (closing the buffer resets it).
+- The scratch buffer persists for the entire Neovim session; reopen it with `:RepluaOpen` to resume where you left off (closing the buffer resets it), and it stays listed in `:buffers` so fuzzy pickers can find it.
 - Top-level assignments echo their values and stay available for later evaluation.